buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/adding-bill-of-materials.md

 * The process types that are available and the commands associated with them
 * The run-image the app image was based on
 * The buildpacks were used to create the app image
+* Whether the run-image can be rebased with a new version through the `Rebasable` label or not
 * And more...!

 You can find some of this information using `pack` via its `inspect-image` command.
 The bill-of-materials information will be available using `pack sbom download`.